stefanhans/Go4k8s/Showcase/Deployments/ramped-drone-plugin/README.md

 <a href="https://asciinema.org/a/8C4FwMI74WkbPNaIeo4MUZHgi" target="_blank"><img src="https://asciinema.org/a/8C4FwMI74WkbPNaIeo4MUZHgi.png" /></a>

-The recording skip the initial part and will be replaced later.
+Theinikube start recording skip the initial part and will be replaced later.

 This scenario is using or can use, respectively, the following images from docker hub: